Cross-Platform Learnable Fuzzy Gain-Scheduled Proportional-Integral-Derivative Controller Tuning via Physics-Constrained Meta-Learning and Reinforcement Learning Adaptation: Experimental Setup

 \subsubsection{Base Robots}

 We use 3 base robot platforms as \textbf{training data sources} for physics-based data augmentation, as shown in Figure~\ref{fig:base_robots}: Franka Panda (9-DOF manipulator), KUKA LBR iiwa (7-DOF redundant manipulator), and Laikago (12-DOF quadruped).
-These platforms provide diverse morphologies and dynamics—from serial manipulators with varying inertia profiles to parallel-legged systems with complex ground interactions—enabling the meta-learning network to learn generalizable feature-to-PID mappings.
+These platforms provide diverse morphologies and dynamics—from serial manipulators with varying inertia profiles to parallel-legged systems with complex ground interactions—enabling the meta-learning network to learn generalizable feature-to-LF-PID mappings.
 For \textbf{cross-platform validation}, we select two morphologically distinct platforms (Franka Panda and Laikago) that represent the most challenging generalization scenarios, spanning serial manipulators and parallel-legged quadrupeds.

-For each base robot, we perform careful PID optimization using the hybrid differential evolution and Nelder-Mead strategy (Algorithm~\ref{alg:hybrid_optimization}) to obtain ground-truth optimal parameters.
+For each base robot, we perform careful LF-PID optimization using the hybrid differential evolution and Nelder-Mead strategy (Algorithm~\ref{alg:hybrid_optimization}) to obtain ground-truth optimal parameters.
 This provides high-quality supervision for the meta-learning stage.